LowellDennis/bt/README.md

     * 'details.txt'  - a detailed description of what the command does
     * 'needs.vcs'    - (if present) indicates need of vcs services
     * '*command*.py' - the code that carries out the command
-        * Note: the name of the subdirectory and the .py file must be the same (case sensitive)
+        * The name of the subdirectory and the .py file must be the same (case sensitive)
-        *       the name of the main function in the .py file must also be this name
+        * Also, the name of the main function in the .py file must be this name (case sensitive)
     * any other files the command may need
         * For example, filter.txt is used by CLEAN and BUILD to filter out false error messages,
         * 'send.ps1' is used by BUILD to send completion alerts.